MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 # Configure and view your team page

-As an administrator or sales manager, you can:
+As an administrator, you can:

 -	Configure the levels of hierarchy that you can view.
+-	Select the top performers in your hierarchy.
+-	Delete seller data.

+As a sales manger, you can:

 -	View the list of employees who are part of your hierarchy.
 -	Select the top performers in your hierarchy.
--	Delete seller data.

 ## Open your team settings page